tjmaynes/image-analyzer-app/README.md

-# image-analyzer-web
+# Image Analyzer App

-> a web app for analyzing images using MobileNet and ChatGPT
+> a Cloudflare Pages web app for analyzing images using MobileNet (in-browser) and ChatGPT (Cloudflare Workers)

 ## Requirements